texcindy99/CNN/README.md

 Note that you need to download two sets of data before running the code.

 1. Download the dataset of dog images [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and place it in the respository.
-2. Download the output of dog images passing through the pretrained VGG-16 networ [here]() and place it in the bottleneck_features/ folder.
+2. Download the output of dog images passing through the pretrained VGG-16 network [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) and place it in the bottleneck_features/ folder.

 ## Project Motivation <a name="motivation"></a>